 After Edward left, I continued to work swing shift, was accepted at work as one of the "girls", enjoyed their company but remained aloof.
 In truth, I was not like them even though I tried to be.
-The twelve years of my parochial school had left their indelible mark.
+The twelve years of parochial school had left their indelible mark.

+It wasn’t enough to fill the void.
 I pined for his smile, voice, caress, and sophistication.
 That’s what I told myself.
 In truth, I missed the affair’s forbidden excitement, the epicure dining, most of all the attention of being someone special.
 Friday nights slipped by uneventful, no longer was I the object of a maître d’s or sommelier’s attention.

 I am horny if you please

 I like, you pet me quite a while

 Meow, meow, we, want it now, now.